Ameyapores/one_shot_learning/README.md

 The model of Siamese network can be described as CNN architecture with 2 arms, a right arm and a left arm.
 The CNN architecture of a single arm has 9 layers, including Max Pooling and Convolutional layers of different filter sizes, as described in the paper.
 These 9 layers work as feature selectors for the CNN architecture.
 Convolutional layers are initialized with weights having **0 mean 0.01 standard deviation**, also the bias hyperparameter of the these layers is initialized with a **mean value of 0.5 and a standard deviation of 0.01**.

-The basic intuition that once can gain from the paper is that it uses the L1 distance between the pixels of 2 different images as a metric of similarity.
+The basic intuition that one can gain from the paper is that it uses the L1 distance between the pixels of 2 different images as a metric of similarity.
  - If 2 images are similar the L1 distance between them will be lower as compared to the L1 distance computed for 2 somewhat different images.
  - The L1 distance computed is then used to train the sigmoid unit to find the write set of hyperparameters.